pkmn/engine/README.md

   choices aren't.
 Furthermore, the "Pokémon Showdown" code referenced by this project includes several [patches](docs/TESTING.md#patches) to improve accuracy and smooth over some of the more egregious implementation issues.
-In practical terms, the vast majority of games played out in the pkmn engine's compatibility mode and on this patched Pokémon Showdown simulator is the same, it's only in a well defined and documented set of circumstances where the two implementations diverge.
+In practical terms, the vast majority of games played out in the pkmn engine's compatibility mode and on this patched Pokémon Showdown simulator are the same, it's only in a well defined and documented set of circumstances where the two implementations diverge.